 Long Covid is now being talked about and recognised, so people are likely to be more receptive to the idea of continuing symptoms on Lyme disease.

 Visit this website and enter your postcode in the search box.

 Write to your MP

 Whether you have had a clinical diagnosis, or a confirmed laboratory diagnosis, or care for someone who is ill, evidence from your stories is compelling.
-Regardless of your laboratory test results, if you are much better on antibiotic treatment, please include that in your letter.

 Every MP can be reached by addressing your letter to: